mattermost/mattermost-handbook/operations/operations/publishing/brand-and-visual-design-guidelines.md

 Learn more at [https://mattermost.com/](https://mattermost.com/)

 ## Color Guidelines
-Below is a sample of the core colours.
-For the Color Guidelines specific to the website visit the [Mattermost.com Styleguide](https://mattermost.wayfx.com/0ddc9bpne/p/44c8eb-colors)
+Below is a sample of the core colours we've been using in the latest branding initiatives.
+For the full set of colors specific to the website visit the [Mattermost.com Styleguide](https://mattermost.wayfx.com/0ddc9bpne/p/44c8eb-colors)

 Name | Swatch | Hex | RGB
 --- | --- | --- | ---